-2. The patron's account does not have 2 or more overdue items on their account.
+2. The patron's account does not have two (2) or more overdue items on their account.

-3. The patron continues to meet all requirements for a Livingston Parish Library card based on their borrower type as detailed in 3-315.a Library Cards #1 - 9.
+3. The patron meets all requirements for a Livingston Parish Library card based on their borrower type as detailed in 3-315.a Library Cards #1 - 9.

-2. Online Renewals
+2. Online and Telephone Temporary Renewals

-Patrons can request a library card renewal via an online form on the library's website.
+Patrons can request a library card renewal via an online form on the library's website or by calling one of the branch locations.